Roast Brussels sprouts, Jerusalem artichokes, cranberries and chestnuts go perfectly together. This easy recipe makes a perfect festive side dish.

 My favourite way to cook them is to roast them, ideally with the skin left on.
 They roast really well and the insides go really soft.
 They taste good on their own but I tend to find there’s only so many of them that I can manage in one go.
 It’s also worth mentioning that some people suffer terrible wind after eating them!

-Paired with roasted Brussels sprouts (which is, like the artichokes, the best way to cook them in my opinion), sweet festive cranberries and chestnuts, this is a great veggie Christmas option.
+Paired with roasted Brussels sprouts (which is, like the artichokes, the best way to cook them in my opinion), sweet festive cranberries and chestnuts, this is a great veggie Christmas side dish.

 Chestnuts are one of my all-time favourite things to eat in winter.
 Adding them to this dish adds a valuable source of vegetarian protein, although chestnuts contain quite a bit less protein than other nuts, for example almonds.